Click image to enlarge

 Carrolls, Carrolls Channel, and Carrolls Bluff ...

-The small community of Carrolls lies along Carrolls Channel on the downstream side of Carrolls Bluff, and is approximately 5 miles upstream of the mouth of the Cowlitz River and the city of Longview, Washington.
+The small community of Carrolls lies along Carrolls Channel on the downstream side of Carrolls Bluff, and is approximately five miles upstream of the mouth of the Cowlitz River and the city of Longview, Washington, at approximately Columbia River Mile (RM) 71.
 Carrolls Channel separates Cottonwood Island from the Washington shore.
 Carrolls Bluff is the highland located near the upstream end of Carrolls Channel and overlooks Cottonwood Island.

 Upstream from Carrolls and Carroll Bluff is Kalama, Washington and the Kalama River.